“Transcending Cruelty — Getting Beyond Bullying”

 Ironically, the motivator is the same motivator that motivates any of us to do anything — the pursuit of happiness.

-However, in this case the person inflicting the cruelty is so unhappy, so miserable within him (or herself) that to make himself happy, he must make those around him more unhappy than he is.
+However, in this case the person inflicting the cruelty is so unhappy, so miserable within him (or herself) that to make himself happy, he must make those around him more unhappy than he is, at that moment.

 Think about it.
 Think of all the bullies you’ve ever experienced or observed in your life.
 Up close or from afar.
 Are they truly happy people?